hero

-Learn how to configure and use variables in your Arduino IoT Cloud sketches.
+Learn how to configure and use variables in your Arduino Cloud sketches.

 Overview

-A cloud variable is synced between your Arduino board and the Arduino IoT Cloud.
+A Cloud variable is synced between your Arduino board and the Arduino Cloud.
 If a variable is updated on your board (like reading a sensor), the Arduino Cloud will also receive this value.
-Similarly, if you update a variable from the cloud, it also updates on your board.
+Similarly, if a board receives an update from the Cloud, the variable also updates on your board.

-As long as your board maintains connection to the Arduino IoT Cloud, variables can be updated.
+As long as your board maintains a connection to the Arduino Cloud, the variables will be updated.

 In this article, we will cover:

-• How to sync variables between your board and the Arduino IoT Cloud.
+• How to sync variables between your board and the Arduino Cloud.

 • Types of variables and list of available ones.